Frestein/gaze-stars/README.md

 This GitHub Action queries the GitHub API to retrieve your starred repositories and generates a README sorted by your stargazed list.

 You can reference my repository [Frestein/awesome-stars](https://github.com/frestein/awesome-stars).
+You can use it as template.

 ## Documentation

-### Prerequisites

-- An empty repository
-- A personal GitHub API token

 ### Configuration